 Automatic renewals are here!

 Do you keep accruing library fines because you forgot to renew your checkouts?
-Well, we have good news- the Westchester Library System has introduced automatic renewals!
+Well, we have good news – the Westchester Library System has introduced automatic renewals!
 This seemingly simple concept is multi-layered so please read the following Q&A section to better understand just how the new process will work.
-As of Thursday, August 30, your eligible checkouts will be renewed automatically.
+In effect now, your eligible checkouts will be renewed automatically.
 The key word here is eligible.
 Your items which are eligible for automatic renewal may vary, depending upon what library they were checked out from, if the item(s) have holds, item type (Express, DVDs, etc.)

 Q – How does this all work?